RahmanTeamDevelopment/ICR142_Benchmarker/README.md

 - incorrect: REF / ALT of GTCA / ATCA
 + correct: REF / ALT of G / A
 ```
-- `Multi-sample VCF` or `gVCF` files should be parsed to fulfil the above criteria.
+- `Multi-sample VCF` or `gVCF` files should be parsed to fulfill the above criteria.

 ## Data Access and Reproducibility